GuillemCastro/git-get/README.md

 This will download the file onto the current folder.
 Note that it will override any local file.

 To download a folder, the procedure is the same.
-If we want to downlaod the `src` folder from this repository https://github.com/GuillemCastro/rt-data, we would execute:
+If we want to download the `src` folder from this repository https://github.com/GuillemCastro/rt-data, we would execute:

 `git get github.com/GuillemCastro/rt-data src`

-This will create a folder `src` in the current folder.
+This will create a `src` folder inside the current folder.

 ## Status

 - [x] Download a file or folder from the master/default branch
-- [ ] Download from a branch, tag or a specific commit
+- [x] Download from a branch, tag or a specific commit
+- [ ] Use git config
 - [ ] Don't require a complete clone

 ## License